 In November 2023, we reported interim data from the ongoing Phase 2 IGNITE trial from the first 6 patients following 6 months of treatment with 20 mg/kg of iluzanebart.
-These data further supported the favorable safety, tolerability, pharmacokinetics (PK) and pharmacodynamics (PD) profile of iluzanebart previously demonstrated in the Phase 1 SAD/MAD trial of iluzanebart in healthy volunteers.
-Importantly, iluzanebart demonstrated clear target engagement as measured by changes in sTREM2, sCSF1R, and osteopontin in cerebral spinal fluid (CSF).
+These data further supported the favorable safety, tolerability, pharmacokinetics (PK) and pharmacodynamics (PD) profile of iluzanebart previously demonstrated in the Phase 1 single ascending dose (SAD)/multiple ascending dose (MAD) trial of iluzanebart in healthy volunteers.
+Importantly, iluzanebart demonstrated clear target engagement as measured by changes in soluble TREM2 (sTREM2), soluble CSF1R (sCSF1R), and osteopontin/secreted phosphoprotein 1 (SPP1) in cerebral spinal fluid (CSF).
 Individual ALSP patients treated with iluzanebart also demonstrated directionally supportive changes in magnetic resonance imaging (MRI) and neurofilament light chain (NfL) biomarkers.
 Enrollment for the Phase 2 IGNITE clinical trial was completed in March 2024 with 20 patients enrolled in the trial, exceeding the initially planned 15 patients.
-The next data analysis from the Phase 2 IGNITE trial is planned for the third quarter of 2024 at which time we expect to provide 12-month follow-up data from patients in the 20 mg/kg dose cohort and data from patients in the 40 mg/kg dose cohort who have completed 6 months.
+The final analysis from the Phase 2 IGNITE trial is planned for the first half of 2025 and will include data from all patients at 12-months dosed with either 20 mg/kg or 40 mg/kg of iluzanebart.

 In addition to IGNITE, we are also conducting ILLUMINATE, a natural history study of symptomatic and prodromal carriers of CSF1R mutations that are pathogenic for ALSP.
 We define individuals as being symptomatic if they have three or more characteristic clinical symptoms of ALSP or as being prodromal if they have early MRI evidence of ALSP and less than three clinical symptoms.
 The purpose of this study is to better characterize disease progression and inform our clinical trial design.
 The ILLUMINATE study is focused on understanding MRI findings and certain fluid biomarker levels in symptomatic ALSP participants and the potential for those biomarkers to act as measurable descriptors of ALSP disease pathophysiology and progression.
 In November 2023, we reported findings from the ongoing ILLUMINATE study.
 These results provided critical insights on MRI and fluid biomarkers and how they present in ALSP.
-Specifically, soluble CSF1R (sCSF1R) levels were altered in both prodromal and symptomatic ALSP patients, positioning this measure as an emerging biomarker of ALSP disease pathology.
+Specifically, sCSF1R levels were altered in both prodromal and symptomatic ALSP patients, positioning this measure as an emerging biomarker of ALSP disease pathology.
 Similarly, NfL levels were highly elevated in symptomatic ALSP patients, suggesting this biomarker may be useful in characterizing active neurodegeneration in ALSP.
 These data also showed that MRI measurements on ventricular volume and gray matter volume are also emerging as measurable indicators of disease progression.
 Based on 12-month data from ILLUMINATE we have also observed a correlation between MRI biomarkers and cognitive changes.

 Engagement with our stakeholders, including patients and scientific and provider communities, is central to our approach in rare neurodegenerative diseases.
 We have established the world's first patient-facing ALSP informational website to build disease awareness and actively support patient advocacy organizations.
 Through this work, we have created a strong global network of key opinion leaders (KOLs), centers of excellence, and genetic counseling practices that each treat ALSP patients and work with families affected by the disease.
 In May 2023, we launched ALSPAware, a program providing no-cost genetic testing to aid in the diagnosis as well as supportive counseling services.
-Developed with both patients and healthcare providers in mind, the program includes a single gene confirmatory test for individuals with a family history of ALSP, as well as a custom gene panel available for physicians to use in diagnosing late onset neurodegenerative diseases.
+Developed with both patients and healthcare providers in mind, the program includes a no-cost single gene confirmatory test for individuals with a family history of ALSP, as well as a custom gene panel available for physicians to use in diagnosing late onset neurodegenerative diseases.
 Trained genetic counselors are available to facilitate testing and discuss results, and participants will have access to a range of specialized information and services created to support participants and their families.